Refugee-Aid-Capstone/refugee-aid-fe/README.md

 ### <span style="color:#2E8B57;">Learning Highlights</span>

 - **GraphQL Mastery**: Delved deep into the world of GraphQL, harnessing its power for efficient and flexible data retrieval.
+- **Apollo Client**: A comprehensive state management library for JavaScript that enables you to manage both local and remote data with GraphQL.
 - **CI/CD Implementation**: Integrated Continuous Integration and Continuous Deployment pipelines, ensuring smooth transitions from development to production.
+- **CI/CD Practices**: Continuous Integration and Continuous Deployment/Delivery, a coding practice where team members integrate their work frequently to detect integration bugs as early as possible.
 - **React & Router**: Crafted a multi-page application, navigating the complexities of React Router.
 - **Cypress**: Delved into Cypress, ensuring a robust frontend testing experience.
 - **User-Centric Design**: Prioritized the user, focusing on their needs and feedback to drive the platform's features and design.

 <img width="504" alt="image" src="https://github.com/Sulton88Mehron90/showcase-project/assets/119267809/4d3bd651-f26c-45fc-8994-d1e81f47cee2">